 You’ll find Sturtevant Falls trail in Big Santa Anita Canyon, hidden within the San Gabriels Mountains, only about 12 minutes away from the 210 freeway.

-In this article, we’ll outline everything you need to know in order to experience the best of Sturtevant Falls, including the very popular question of: where can you park?
+In this article, we’ll outline everything you need to know to experience the best of Sturtevant Falls.

 Parking Near Sturtevant Falls

 The most frustrating and complex issue you face during this hike is finding a parking spot.
 Since the area is extremely popular, the parking lot is almost always full.

 During weekends, parking is sometimes backed up for over half a mile.
 So you’ll want to find a place to park and walk to the trailhead.

 Take this into consideration during your hike preparations.
 Arrive at the trailhead early.
 If you can’t park at the main lot or at the $10 lot just past it, keep your Adventure Pass on display to park on the road.

 You can pick up an Adventure Pass at a Big 5 or Sport Chalet sporting goods store.
 The price is $5 for a day or $30 for the year.

 This hike provides a great escape from city life and offers a wonderful workout.
 You’ll want ample time to take in the gorgeous scenery and relax near the waterfalls.